LucasFurlam/new-java8-repository/README.md

-# new-java8-features
+## New Java 8 Features
-This project will cover the new features of Java 8.
+This project will cover some of the new features of Java 8.

+# Features

+- Default Methods
+- Lambda
+- Method Reference
+- Streams
+- API Date